johnpuddephatt/stgeorges/_stories/wellbeing.md

 layout: story
 title: wellbeing
 name: Ian
-quote: It’s become a bit of a social thing
+quote: It became a bit of a social thing
 description: Ian started coming along to chair exercise classes at St George’s after experiencing a few problems resulting from a health condition.
 photo: "/images/healthandwellbeing4.jpg"